Estimating the Impact of Weather on Agriculture: Results

 \section{Results}

-Due to the large number of regressions and estimated values produced from our analysis, we do not present our results as one would for a traditional economic paper, with p-values and coefficients, reported in tables corresponding for each regression.
-Instead, we present a series of figures, which allow us to determine the significance and magnitude of the effect of various sources of measurement error in satellite weather data on the modeling agricultural production.
+Due to the large number of regressions and estimated values produced from our analysis, we do not present our results as one would for a traditional economics paper, with coefficients, standard errors, and stars signifying $p$-values, all reported in tables corresponding to each regression.
+Instead, we present a series of figures, which allow us to evaluate the significance and magnitude, per our heuristics, of the effect of various sources of measurement error in remote sensing weather data.
+We start by examining measurement error due to extraction methods used to preserve the privacy of households.
+We then examine measurement error in relation to the choice of weather metrics to measure precipitation and temperature.
+Finally, we investigate the degree to which specific remote sensing products mismeasure precipitation and temperature.